alex10791/personal-blog/_backgammon/2023-01-21-colorless-pip-counting.md

     </tr>
 </table>

-Since we are allowed to swap checkers and maitain the relative pip count we see that now we can elliminate more checkers and hence exploit the symmetry even further.
+Since we are allowed to swap checkers and maintain the relative pip count we see that now we can eliminate more checkers and hence exploit the symmetry even further.
 In this case, we can ignore all but 6 checkers, and we can also quickly see that the remaining 3 checkers of each player are on consecutive opposite points, so the difference is 3 pips.